agntcy/app-sdk/README.md

 <pre>
 ✅ A2A over SLIM           ✅ A2A over NATS              🕐 A2A over MQTT
 ✅ Request-reply           ✅ Publish-subscribe          ✅ Broadcast
-✅ MCP over SLIM | NATS    ✅ Observability provider     🕐 Identity provider
+✅ MCP over SLIM           ✅ MCP over NATS              ✅ Observability provider
+🕐 Identity provider
 </pre>

 <div align='center'>